jamespohalloran/peidevs.github.io/README.md

 For now, a simple home page that will serve as an aggregation of our many resources.

-This can be shown at the meetings, and gives a single URL.
+This can be shown at the meetings, and gives a single URL.gyyg

 # Instructions